bluesky/bluesky/doc/source/shortcut_api.rst

 Simple Scan API
 ***************

 This "simple scan API" provides a condensed syntax to execute common tasks.
-By necessity, it does not provide the full functionality.
-For this reason, the simple scan API is ideal for simple tasks and for novice users, but it is generally not recommended for developing new scans or performing complex tasks.

-The scope of this module is currently limited to reproducing the most commonly used parts of SPEC, a popular interactive command interface used in spectroscopy and diffraction.
-The names and signatures of the functions in this module closely match their SPEC counterparts.
+Some of the names and signatures of the functions in this module closely match some core "macros" in SPEC, control software used in X-ray diffraction experiments.
+Other functions introduce new functionality.

+The simple API is not necessarily recommended for developing new scans.
+It is backed by a more explicit API suited for development work.

 Specify Detectors
 -----------------